John STANSFELD (1854–1939)

-The plaque was unveiled at the former St Ebbe’s Rectory (now part of Cherwell Tutorial College), Paradise Square, on 26 June 2009 by the Rt Revd Colin Fletcher, Bishop of Dorchester.
+The plaque was unveiled at the former St Ebbe’s Rectory (then part of Cherwell Tutorial College), Paradise Square on 26 June 2009 by the Rt Revd Colin Fletcher, Bishop of Dorchester.
 Representatives of all the churches associated with John Stansfeld were represented, and Wyon Stansfeld, his great-great nephew, and family were present.

 Oxfordshire Blue Plaques Board